Caiuá Ecological Station

 The Caiuá Ecological Station (Estação Ecológica do Caiuá) is an ecological station in the state of Paraná, Brazil.

 It was created as compensation for flooding caused by the Rosana dam on the Paranapanema River, and protects an area of Atlantic Forest to the south of the dam.

 Location

 The Caiuá Ecological Station (ESEC) is in the municipality of Diamante do Norte, Paraná.

 It has an area of 1427 ha.

 It is 5 km from the municipal seat.

-It protects one of the last significant areas of exuberant seasonal semi-deciduous forest, with little disturbance by humans.
+It protects one of the last significant areas of pristine seasonal semi-deciduous forest, with little disturbance by humans.

 The reserve protects an area of forest near the Paranapanema River, both above and below the Rosana Hydroelectric Plant.

 This was built between July 1980 and March 1987, with a 220 km2 reservoir and capacity of 353MW.

 History

 Construction of the Rosana dam caused the flooding of about 25000 ha of fertile land and floodplains, and eviction of 270 families.

 In Paraná 2089 ha of forest and floodplains were submerged, and 10979 ha of agricultural land.

 In the area of the ESEC, what had been an inland forest became a marginal forest along the reservoir.

 The government negotiated with CESP (Companhia Energética de São Paulo) for compensation for the flooding damage.

 The Fazenda Macuco, which had been preserved by its owners for leisure and hunting, was located next to the hydroelectric plant.

 It was expropriated in June 1989, and became the property of the state, managed by the Instituto de Terras Cartografia e Florestas (ITCF), now the Instituto Ambiental do Paraná (IAP).

 The Caiuá Ecological Station was created by state governor decree 4.264 of 21 November 1994.